-The therapeutic work I do is aimed at clearing away this confusion so that we can reconnect with our actual experience.
+The therapeutic work I do aims at clearing away this confusion so that we can reconnect with our actual experience.
 As a presence-centered psychotherapist, I blend the insights of depth psychology with the tools of meditation practice to focus on the truth of the present moment.

 To be able to stay with your own experience and allow it to be just as it is—this is the practice of awareness and compassion combined.
-Healing, in this model, comes about through relating to your problems and yourself with the spacious awareness that is your basic nature.
-Releasing the illusions of control as expressed through the addiction to answers and agendas, you learn to embrace the ongoing process of life as it arises in each moment.
+Healing comes about through relating to your problems and yourself with the spacious awareness that is your basic nature.
+Releasing the illusions of control as expressed through the addiction to answers and agendas, you learn to embrace the flow of life as it arises in each moment.

 Sign up to get the latest blog posts, news and inspiration.